ezachrisen/indigo/guide.md

    set output = true
 ```

 CEL derives the value of the output from the value of the expression, in this case a boolean, so the "if/then" construct is not needed.
-(CEL does support the if/then functionality with the :? operators which we will cover later in the book.)
+(CEL does support the if/then functionality with the `?:` operators which we will cover later in the guide.)

 ## Operators